July 14, 2012 by Stacy McDonald

 Flee sexual immorality.
 Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body.
 (1 Corinthians 6:18)

 Within the realm of marriage, the power of oxytocin is an awesome gift that promotes affection, excitement, and trust; it’s one aspect of the “glue” that God uses to bring two people together as “one flesh.”
-And within the mother-child relationship it creates a strong, foundational bond that is very difficult to recover if lost.
+And within the mother-child relationship it creates a strong, foundational bond that is very difficult to recover if forfeited, neglected, or lost.

 Pastor Mark Gungor in his article, The Danger of Sexual Promiscuity, points out: